enpjp/VC55-weather/latexversion.md

 ---
+title: 'Achieving Analytical Fluency With Complex Data [^1] '
+author:
+- Paul J Palmer
+- Michael Henshaw
+- Russell Lock
+date: 'Received: date / Accepted: date'
+output: pdf_document
 abstract: |
-  Scientific analysis is formally presented as a rigid process typically
+  Scientific analysis is formally presented as a rigid process typically Experiment; Analysis, Evaluation; and Conclusions.
   comprising: Review; Theory; Research question; Methodology;
-  Experiment; Analysis, Evaluation; and Conclusions.

-  We do, however, question whether established methods for managing and analysing data are still appropriate for "Big Data", by which we mean data that is too big to be conveniently manipulated by manually intensive methods.

-  This presents two questions which we seek to address here: the first is to justify why there is a need for new analytical techniques, given that the existing ones still work; the second is to show how an abstract perception of data impacts the analytical process.
+  We do, however, question whether established methods for managing and analysing data are still appropriate for "Big Data", by which we mean data that is too big to be conveniently manipulated by manually intensive methods. is to justify why there is a need for new analytical techniques, given that the existing ones still work; the second is to show how an abstract perception of data impacts the analytical process.

-  An example of the motivation for change is illustrated by the "Grammar of Graphics" (GoG) paradigm.
+  This presents two questions which we seek to address here: the first An example of the motivation for change is illustrated by the "Grammar of Graphics" (GoG) paradigm.
 GoG uses combinations of transforms to generate every possible graphic and tabulation from data presented in a suitable state allowing for a radical change in the analytic workflow, while still preserving the goals of scientific analysis.
   By framing this problem as one of transforming *data state*, we can mathematically describe general properties allowing the creation of re-usable code templates for data preparation.
 Coupled with "literate programming" techniques we show that this approach enables analytically fluent analysis of complex data.
-author:
-- Paul J Palmer
-- Michael Henshaw
-- Russell Lock
-bibliography:
-- library.bib
+bibliography: library.bib
-date: "Received: date / Accepted: date"
-title: "Achieving Analytical Fluency With Complex Data [^1] "
 ---

 # Introduction {#sec:introduction}